JrVerbiest/jrverbiest.github.io/README.md

 # Joeri R. Verbiest, PhD MSc

-👨🏻‍💻 Engineer by training, data professional by evolution.
+👨🏻‍💻 Electrical Engineer by training, data professional by evolution.

 🎓 I hold a PhD in Engineering Science from KU Leuven, built on earlier engineering degrees from the De Nayer Institute and KU Leuven in Belgium.
-After my PhD, I spent a decade in industry across the microwave, preclinical, and healthcare sectors — roles that sharpened both my technical and cross-domain problem-solving skills.
+After my PhD, I spent 13 years in industry across the microwave, preclinical, and healthcare sectors — roles that sharpened both my technical and cross-domain problem-solving skills.

 📊 From 2017 onward, I made a deliberate pivot toward the data space, progressively building expertise in data analytics, data science, machine learning, and — where my focus lies today — data engineering.
 In 2020, I brought that combined industry and data experience back to academia.

 🏫 I currently work at Hasselt University, where I focus on data and analytics engineering — bridging the gap between raw research data and FAIR-T data products.

 🚀 My mission: build tools and self-serve platform capabilities that empower domain experts to not only engineer their data into trustworthy, reusable data products, but also build their own analytical workflows — without needing a data or analytics engineer at their side.
-This means thinking deeply about pipeline architecture, storage and serving layer design, data contracts, quality enforcement, versioning, and observability — the engineering foundations that make self-serve not just possible, but reliable at scale.
+This means thinking deeply about the data pipeline architecture, storage and serving layer design, data contracts, quality enforcement, and versioning — the engineering foundations that make self-serve not just possible, but reliable at scale.

 [🌐 My website](https://jrverbiest.eu/)